lewisgoing/INFO492B-Week4Lab/README.md

 - **Objective:** Control the dynamic range, ensuring the vocals are consistently present and blend well with the track.
 - **Settings:**
 - Use a moderate ratio (2:1 or 4:1) and threshold to avoid over-compression.
-- Set your threshold to a a db level slightly above the average vocal level (in dB).
-Essentially, you want to be controlling the peaks, so that they are not too loud, but not compressing everything and taking the life away from the vocal.
+- Set your threshold to a db level slightly above the average vocal level (in dB).
+Essentially, you want to control the peaks so that they are not too loud but not compressing everything and taking the life away from the vocal.
 - Adjust the attack and release to suit the vocal style and tempo of the track.
 - ![Alt text](image-1.png)
 - **Note:**